 In 1926, Bill Wallace was suspected of murdering a man in a café in Melbourne.
-The man entered Waterloo Café in Kind Street and sat down to light up a cigarette.
+The man entered Waterloo Café in King Street and sat down to light up a cigarette.
 Smoking was a regular part of life back then and people could freely smoke pretty much anywhere they wanted to.
 Wallace who hated smoking at the time told him to put it out.
 After he refused, Wallace waited for him outside in the street and shot him.
 A policeman who was nearby heard the shot and ran to the scene of the crime and arrested Wallace.
 He refused to answer any questions or talk about the crime.
 As there were no witnesses and no admission to the crime, Wallace was found unfit to plead and was declared insane by 2 Doctors.
 He was sentenced to be held at J Ward at the Governor’s pleasure.
 It means that the Governor could hold Wallace as long as he wanted to, and could release him once he was convinced that he was cured.

 Wallace however refused to speak to the Doctors so was never released..
-He spent the rest of his life institutionalised.
+He spent the rest of his life institutionalized.
 57 Years at J Ward and 7 at Aradale until his death at the age of 108.
 It is thought that he had a wife and family at the time and he was said to have possibly made arrangements with figures in the underworld to care for them, but Wallace never spoke of them again.

 Ironically, Wallace was reported to be one of the heaviest smokers in J Ward.
-He liked to smoke government issued Tobacco that came in a fifty pound block.
+He liked to smoke government-issued Tobacco that came in a fifty-pound block.
 He led his daily life in J Ward content and considered it to be his home.
-He preferred to be addressed as Mr Wallace and was said to always act like a gentleman.
+He preferred to be addressed as Mr. Wallace and was said to always act like a gentleman.
 He always wore a suit and the staff would measure him for his annual suit fitting.
 He bought his suits from a local store in Ararat called 'Fosters'.
-Do not let looks deceive you though, if provoked, Mr Wallace was said to be ‘fully capable of kicking one’s head off’.
-Even at the age of 100 he was capable of becoming violent.
+Do not let looks deceive you though if provoked, Mr. Wallace was said to be ‘fully capable of kicking one’s head off’.
+Even at the age of 100, he was capable of becoming violent.
 One night in the dining hall the inmates were eating dinner.
-One inmate asked Mr Wallace if he wanted to eat the last slice of bread on his plate while reaching across the table.
-In response he picked up a fork and stabbed it into the hand of the inmate.
+One inmate asked Mr. Wallace if he wanted to eat the last slice of bread on his plate while reaching across the table.
+In response, he picked up a fork and stabbed it into the hand of the inmate.
 Seems he didn't want to share his bread!

 He was eventually moved to the geriatric ward at Aradale Lunatic Asylum which was J Ward’s sister where he eventually passed away at the age of 107 just one month short of his 108th birthday.

-Information has been gathered from the book 'The J Ward Story' written by Graeme Burgin.
+The information presented has been gathered from the book 'The J Ward Story' written by Graeme Burgin.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates